BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Introduction

-In recent years, deep learning, as a significant artificial intelligence method, has been increasingly applied to medical image segmentation \cite{ronneberger2015u,isensee2019automated,isensee2021nnu}, becoming a powerful approach in medical image processing.
+In recent years, deep learning~\cite{li2024flaws, huang2024p2sam,wu2023mask, wu2024semi,wu2024rainmamba,yuan2024auformer,liu2024multi,gong2024cross,gong2022person}, has been increasingly applied to medical image segmentation \cite{ronneberger2015u,wang2024video,isensee2021nnu,sun2022few,li2024flaws,wang2024pv}.
 Deep learning models such as U-net and its variants have demonstrated excellent performance and accuracy in medical image segmentation \cite{ronneberger2015u,isensee2019automated,huang2023stu} .
 Although these convolutional neural network-based methods are effective in extracting local image features, they are limited by their local receptive fields \cite{luo2016understanding},making them unable to utilize global contextual information and process long-range dependencies in image data.
 Recent studies have proposed Vision Transformers (ViTs), which have made significant progress in addressing global context and long-range dependency problems \cite{raghu2021vision,hatamizadeh2023global}.
 Based on improvements to ViTs, several highly effective models have emerged, such as SwinUNet \cite{cao2022swin}.
 Notably, in the field of medical image segmentation, models like UNETR and nnFormer\cite{hatamizadeh2022unetr,zhou2023nnformer} have demonstrated outstanding performance.However, both CNN-based and ViT-based models require large amounts of annotated data, which presents a major challenge in the medical field.
 Considering the similarities between segmentation tasks, using pre-trained weights from natural image models has become possible.